Hadakajima Station

 Hadakajima Station (波高島駅, Hadakajima-eki) is a railway station on the Minobu Line of Central Japan Railway Company (JR Central) located in the town of Minobu, Minamikoma District, Yamanashi Prefecture, Japan.

+Info

 Lines

 Hadakajima Station is served by the Minobu Line and is located 50.2 kilometers from the southern terminus of the line at Fuji Station.

 Layout

 Hadakajima Station has a single island platform serving 2 tracks connected to the station building by a level crossing.
 The station is unattended.